docsforadobe/javascript-tools-guide/docs/extendscript-toolkit/selecting-scripts.md

 ### Adobe Scripts folder

-On first launch, the Toolkit creates a folder named Adobe Scripts in the user’s Documents folder.
+On first launch, the Toolkit creates a folder named Adobe Scripts in the user's Documents folder.
 The Default favorite in the Scripts panel displays the contents of this folder.

 When double-clicking a JSX file, the Toolkit normally acts as an invisible security filter.
 Before actually launching the file, a security dialog asks if it is OK to execute the script.
-The Toolkit treats the user’s Documents/Adobe Scripts folder, however, as a trusted location; when you double-click a JSX file in that folder, the Toolkit does not display the security alert.
+The Toolkit treats the user's Documents/Adobe Scripts folder, however, as a trusted location; when you double-click a JSX file in that folder, the Toolkit does not display the security alert.